Colemodelo/colemodelo/README.md

 - 👯 I’m looking to collaborate on **open-source projects** & **codewars kata**

-- 👨‍💻 The address for my portfolio is www.colemodelo.com <!--All of my projects are available at www.colemodelo.com-->
+- 👨‍💻 My portfolio can be found at www.colemodelo.com <!--All of my projects are available at www.colemodelo.com-->

 - 📫 How to reach me **colemodelo@protonmail.com**